superruzafa/visual-scala-reference/_functions/partition.md

 }
 ~~~

-`partition` creates two collections, one containing those elements that satisfy the predicate `p` and those which don't, and returns them in a `Tuple2`.
+`partition` creates two collections: one containing those elements that satisfy the predicate `p` and those which don't, and returns them in a `Tuple2`.

 <figure class="diagram">
   <img src="images/partition.svg" alt="partition function">